trillhause/mcp-workshop/README.md

 Make sure to restart your terminal afterwards to ensure that the uv command gets picked up.

-Now, let’s create and set up our project:
+1. Create and set up our project:

 ```
 # Create a new directory for our project